jarno83/cryptogold/doc/README_windows.txt

 Intro
 -----
-Zeitcoin is a free open source project derived from PPCoin, with the goal of providing a long-term energy-efficient scrypt-based crypto-currency.
+CryptoGold Coin is a free open source project derived from PPCoin, with the goal of providing a long-term energy-efficient scrypt-based crypto-currency.
 Built on the foundation of Bitcoin, innovations such as proof-of-stake and scrypt help further advance the field of crypto-currency.